 - Chick embryos respond to light as early as 17 days after the start of incubation.

-- A hen cannot rotate its eye very much but they can see a field of 300°, with a binocular field of 26°.
+- A hen cannot rotate its eye very much but it can see a field of 300°, with a binocular field of 26°.

 - Hens follow moving objects by moving their heads.